 The oil and natural gas industry is intensely competitive, and we compete with other companies that have greater resources.
 Many of these companies not only explore for and produce oil and natural gas, but also carry on midstream and refining operations and market petroleum and other products on a regional, national or worldwide basis.
 These competitors may be better positioned to take advantage of industry opportunities and to withstand changes affecting the industry, such as fluctuations in oil and natural gas prices and production, the availability of alternative energy sources and the application of government regulation.

-We depend upon a limited number of customers for the sale of most of our oil and natural gas production.
 The loss of one or more of these purchasers could, among other factors, limit our access to suitable markets for the oil and natural gas we produce.